 In the spring of the junior year, students who meet the following eligibility criteria apply for admission to the Bachelor of Social Work (BSW) program:

 - SOC WORK 205 and SOC WORK 206 completed;

 - Second-semester junior status (minimum of 71 credits completed); and

 - Minimum of 2.500 cumulative GPA from all colleges attended2.

 Admission to the Bachelor of Social Work program is based on assessment of the applicant's background, preparation and experience for practice in the field of social work.
 Approximately 45 students are admitted to the BSW program each year.
 Applicants must refer to the School of Social Work BSW Application website to apply, for deadline information, and further application instructions.

 Refer to the Statistics and Research list in the Requirements tab for eligible statistics courses.

-Grades from all post-secondary institutions that have transferred credits to UW-Madison are reviewed.
-The credits earned at UW-Madison and transferred to UW-Madison will be computed into the minimum 2.500 GPA required for admission.
+Only grades from all post-secondary institutions that have transferred credits to UW-Madison are reviewed.
+The credits earned at UW-Madison and those transferred to UW-Madison will be computed into the minimum 2.500 GPA required for admission using the GPA calculation method found on the back of each institution’s transcript.
 See admissions instructions for more details about including transcripts.

 University General Education Requirements